Badami Cave Temples

 Great kingdom needed outstanding sanctuaries.
 Badami Chalukyas built Badami Cave Temples – some of the most exquisite Indian rock-cut temples.

 The water flowing from the ravine in Badami is gathered in an ancient artificial lake – Agastya tirtha reservoir.
-High above the water there are towering cliffs of comparatively soft sandstone.
-Royal shrines were made in these cliffs with grand view opening over the former capital city.
+High above the water, there are towering cliffs of comparatively soft sandstone.
+Royal shrines were made in these cliffs with a grand view opening over the former capital city.

 The four cave temples of Badami were built by the son of Pulakesi I – Kirthivarman (ruled in 567 – 598 AD) and his brother Mangalesha I (ruled in 598 – 610 AD).

 One cave is devoted to Shiva, two – to Vishnu.
-Fourth cave is Jain temple.
+The fourth cave is the Jain temple.
 Thus Chalukyas, just like several other successful dynasties of Ancient India, demonstrated religious tolerance.

-Badami Cave Temples have simple exterior but their interiors have very ornate finishing.
-Entrance leads through a pillared verandah – mukha mandapa, pillars have square form in section.
+Badami Cave Temples have a simple exterior but their interiors have a very ornate finishing.
+The entrance leads through a pillared verandah – mukha mandapa, pillars have the square form in section.
 Three caves are adorned with a lavish frieze below the columns.
 The main hall of each temple – maha mandapa – is standing on massive columns.
-Furthest part of the temple behind the main hall is the shrine – cella or garbhagrha.
+The furthest part of the temple behind the main hall is the shrine – cella or garbhagrha.
 Most likely caves were covered with exciting murals – only traces of this former beauty remain.

-Important feature of Badami Caves and their surroundings is ancient inscriptions in Kannada writing and in Kannada and Sanskrit languages.
-In total in Badami there have been found 18 cliff inscriptions.
+An important feature of Badami Caves and their surroundings is ancient inscriptions in Kannada writing and in Kannada and Sanskrit languages.
+In total, in Badami, there have been found 18 cliff inscriptions.
 The oldest is from 543 AD.

-One of the most important inscriptions is made in 700 AD at the northeast end of reservoir.
+One of the most important inscriptions is made in 700 AD at the northeast end of the reservoir.
 It consists of ten lines in Kannada writing, both in Kannada and Sanskrit languages.
-This inscription is not completely clearly translated but it is clear that it goes about Kappe Arahatta, local saint and heroe.
-Under the inscription there is nice carving of ten leaved lotus in circle.
+This inscription is not completely clearly translated but it is clear that it goes about Kappe Arahatta, a local saint and hero.
+Under the inscription, there is a nice carving of ten leaved loti in a circle.

-There exists also the fifth cave in Badami – natural cave used as a Buddhist temple.
+There exists also the fifth cave in Badami – a natural cave used as a Buddhist temple.
 It can be entered only on all fours.
-Area contains also many other temples.
+The area contains also many other temples.

-This cave most likely is the oldest – built in 575 – 585 AD.
+This cave most likely is the oldest – it was constructed in 575 – 585 AD.

-Main hall contains pillars and a square shaped shrine at the back wall.
-Ceiling is adorned with murals of amorous couples miraculously preserved for more than 1,400 years.
+The main hall contains pillars and a square-shaped shrine at the back wall.
+The ceiling is adorned with murals of amorous couples miraculously preserved for more than 1,400 years.

-Cave is adorned with exquisite reliefs, the most impressive ones include a group with Shiva and Parvati with a coiled serpent as well as unique monument of art – 18 armed Nataraja, which, when closely observed, strikes 81 dancing poses.
+The cave is adorned with exquisite reliefs, the most impressive ones include a group with Shiva and Parvati with a coiled serpent as well as a unique monument of art – 18 armed Nataraja, which, when closely observed, strikes 81 dancing poses.

 Created in the late 6th century AD and dedicated to Vishnu who is shown here as Trivikrama – with one foot on Earth and another – directed to the north.
 Vishnu in this temple is represented also as Varaha (boar) and Krishna avatars.

-Cave is reached by climbing 64 steps from the first cave.
-Entrance is adorned with reliefs of guardians (dvarapalas) with smaller female attendants shown.
+The cave is reached by climbing 64 steps from the first cave.
+The entrance is adorned with reliefs of guardians (dvarapalas) with smaller female attendants shown.

 The largest and most renowned cave temple in Badami most likely is created in 578 – 580 AD.
-Cave contains inscription by later Chalukya king Mangalesa in Kannada – he organised excavation of this Vaishnava temple.
-Inscription has been made in 578 AD, Mangalesa became a king in 597 and ruled until 609 AD.
-It is common that Indian cave temples were patronised by influential members of royal families.
+The cave contains an inscription by later Chalukya king Mangalesa in Kannada – he organized an excavation of this Vaishnava temple.
+The inscription has been made in 578 AD, Mangalesa became a king in 597 and ruled until 609 AD.
+It is common that Indian cave temples were patronized by influential members of royal families.

-Rock-cut temple has north-south orientation.
-Main hall together with verandah goes up to 14.5 m deep into the mountain, shrine makes the cave for some 4 m deeper.
-Height of the main hall is approximately 4.5 m.
+The rock-cut temple has a north-south orientation.
+The main hall together with verandah goes up to 14.5 m deep into the mountain, shrine makes the cave some 4 m deeper.
+The height of the main hall is approximately 4.5 m.

-Cave is reached by climbing 60 steps from the Cave 2.
-Facade of the temple is approximately 21 m wide and is adorned with a row of six massive columns.
-Below the columns there is a friese consisting of 30 smaller reliefs of ganas.
+The cave is reached by climbing 60 steps from Cave 2.
+The facade of the temple is approximately 21 m wide and is adorned with a row of six massive columns.
+Below the columns, there is a frieze consisting of 30 smaller reliefs of ganas.

-Whole cave is covered with magnificent adornments, including paintings on ceiling.
-Centrepiece of these murals is four-armed Brahma on his swan.
-On the floor below the mural of Brahma there is a lotus medallion – place where offerings were laid.
+The whole cave is covered with magnificent adornments, including paintings on the ceiling.
+The centerpiece of these murals is four-armed Brahma on his swan.
+On the floor below the mural of Brahma, there is a lotus medallion – a place where offerings were laid.

 Art in cave 3 provides important information about the culture and clothing in this region in the 6th century.

-Badami Cave Temples are included in the following lists:
+Badami Cave Temples are included in the following lists and articles: